jborichevskiy/up-and-to-the-right/content/posts/patch-19.md

 📍 _writing from Roseville, CA_

 It’s been a wild few months.
-I was just starting to recover from a 100 kilometer trek through Patagonia [^1] when a friend and I found ourselves crawling out of a totaled Ford Explorer[^2] in rural Chile, stranded in a town so small it doesn't have a gas station or an ATM.
+I was just starting to recover from a 100 kilometer trek through Patagonia [^1] when a friend and I found ourselves crawling out of a totaled Ford Explorer[^2] in rural Chile, stranded in a town too small to need a gas station or an ATM.
 Not that we had any use for gasoline at that point; we were just happy to be alive.

-In the weeks since life has only escalated in intensity with international insurance negotiations, wire transfers, Chilean military police and U.S. FBI reports[^3], new friends, unexpected reunions, and tearful goodbyes.
+In the weeks since, life has only escalated in intensity with international insurance negotiations, wire transfers, Chilean military police and U.S. FBI reports[^3], new friends, unexpected reunions, and tearful goodbyes.
 I’m lucky to be alive and frankly glad to have kept my shit together because it’s been a bumpy ride.

 {{<figure src="/hammock.png" caption="my newfound hammock spot near Dry Creek, Roseville, CA">}}